CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 {{< /tabs >}}

-### View Memory Information for all Switches and Hosts
+### View Memory Information

+Memory information is available from the NetQ UI and NetQ CLI.

+- Inventory|Devices card
+    -  Full-screen: view the size of the memory on all devices (table)
+- Inventory|Switches card
+    - Medium/Large: view the memory size distribution across all switches (graphic)
+    - Full-screen: view memory chip vendor, name, serial number, size, speed, and type on all switches (table)
+- `netq show inventory memory`
-You can view the size of the memory on all devices with the NetQ CLI.
-You can view the name, type, size, speed, vendor, and serial number for the memory installed on all devices with the NetQ CLI.
+    - View memory chip name, type, size, speed, vendor, and serial number on all devices

 {{< tabs "TabID480" >}}

-{{< tab "NetQ UI" >}}
+{{< tab "Inventory|Devices" >}}

 1. Locate the Inventory|Devices card on your workbench.